Bort-Millipede/PS2Linux_BrainDump/Tips and Tricks/Backup-Restore/README.md

 ## Prerequisites

+A ramdisk is required for the procedures below.
+Installing the ramdisk to the memory card and booting into it is outlined [HERE](../Ramdisk).

 ### Dependencies

-A ramdisk is required for the directions below.
-The options for this are:
-* Original ramdisk (from the playstation2-linux.com community) for Beta Release 1 and Release 1.0 (supports kernel 2.2.1 only): [initfs.gz](http://ps2linux.no-ip.info/playstation2-linux.com/download/apa/initfs.gz)
-* Author's ramdisk for Beta Release 1 (supports kernels 2.2.1, 2.2.19, and 2.4.17_mvl21): [initfs_beta.gz](https://github.com/Bort-Millipede/PS2Linux_BrainDump/releases/download/initfs/initfs_beta.gz)
-* Author's ramdisk for Release 1.0 (supports kernels 2.2.1, 2.2.19, and 2.4.17_mvl21): [initfs_release.gz](https://github.com/Bort-Millipede/PS2Linux_BrainDump/releases/download/initfs/initfs_release.gz)

-**Note about 2.4.17_mvl21 support:** Launching the ramdisk with the 2.4.17_mvl21 kernel requires ramdisk support to be compiled into the kernel, which is not done by default.
-The [author's precompiled 2.4.17_mvl21 kernels](https://github.com/Bort-Millipede/PS2Linux_BrainDump/releases/tag/kernel) include this necessary support.
-Alternatively, the 2.4.17_mvl21 kernel can be rebuilt to include this support, such as using the author's kernel configuration files ([Beta Release 1](../../Software&#32;Installation/Kernels/2.4.17_ps2-22/config-2.4.17_ps2-22) and [Release 1.0](../../Software&#32;Installation/Kernels/2.4.17_ps2-26/config-2.4.17_ps2-26)).

-Additionally, the follow packages are required for the tutorial below (these are already included in the author's ramdisks linked above):
+The following packages are required for the tutorial below.
+The will need to be copied to the ramdisk after boot (via ftp or netcat).
+If using one of the [author's ramdisks](https://github.com/Bort-Millipede/PS2Linux_BrainDump/releases/tag/initfs), the dependencies are already included.

-* [star](../../Software&#32;Installation/Packages/star): This seems to perform faster than the standard ```tar``` executable available on PS2 Linux.
+* [star](../../Software&#32;Installation/Packages/star): This can potentially perform faster than the standard ```tar``` command available on PS2 Linux.
 The precompiled ```star``` binary is included in the installation archive available [HERE](https://github.com/Bort-Millipede/PS2Linux_BrainDump/releases/download/initial/star-1.4.3.mipsEEel-linux.tar.gz).
 * [pv](../../Software&#32;Installation/Packages/pv): This is technically optional, but is highly recommended and is included in commands provided below.
-This should be used in conjunction with file transfers using netcat, as the netcat version available in the PS2 Linux ramdisk does not output progress information.
+This should be used in conjunction with file transfers using netcat, as the netcat version available in the PS2 Linux ramdisk does not output progress information and does not terminate when a transfer completes.
 The precompiled ```pv``` binary is included in the installation archive available [HERE](https://github.com/Bort-Millipede/PS2Linux_BrainDump/releases/download/initial/pv-0.6.4.mipsEEel-linux.tar.gz).

 ### Backup Partition Setup